Antonio Brown Calls Reported Trade to Bills 'Fake News' on Instagram

 Antonio Brown Calls Reported Trade to Bills 'Fake News' on InstagramMarch 8, 2019

 In recent months, Antonio Brown has proven just as proficient at social media as he is at wide receiver.
-That trend continued late Thursday night when Brown aired his feelings in the comments.
+That trend continued late Thursday night when Brown aired his feelings in the comments section of the NFL's Instagram page.

 The NFL reported on its official Instagram that the Buffalo Bills were "closing in" on a deal to acquire Brown from the Pittsburgh Steelers.
 Brown promptly commented "Fake news" with a siren emoji.